Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 SLT-101

 It was used by Ibanez for its entry level guitars bult by Cort in Korea, including the 1998-2001 left handed RG270L.
 Ibanez Part Numbers are 2SL1C12C (chrome) and 2SL1C12B (black.)
-It was not exclusive to Ibanez.
-It was also used on some of Cort's own guitars.
+It was also used on some Cort guitars.

 Ibanez ILT1

-In 2001 Ibanez used a TRS-101 clone for Ibanez's entry-level Superstrat models built by Samick in Korea and Indonesia, designated "ILT1."
+In 2001 Ibanez used a TRS-101 clone for Ibanez's entry-level superstrat models that were manufactured in Korea and Indonesia, designated ILT1.

-Unlike the TRS-101 or TRT-1 originals made by Takeuchi, the upper knife edge on the ILT1 is straight like the Ibanez Lo-TRS.
-It was stamped "Ibanez" (upside down) on the upper base plate and "Licensed Under Floyd Rose Patents." on the tail which was inner-facing.
-As with the related SLT-101 single-locking tremolo, it has a Takeuchi-shaped base plate, and the arches between the forks at the top of the tail are oval.
-The block has three circles pressed into one side of it, just like the SLT-101.
+Unlike the TRS-101 or TRT-1 originals made by Takeuchi, the top knife edge of the ILT1 baseplate is straight like that of the Ibanez Lo-TRS.
+As with the related SLT-101 single-locking tremolo, it has a Takeuchi-shaped baseplate, and the arches between the forks at the top of the tail are oval.
+It was stamped "Ibanez" (upside down) on the face of the upper baseplate and "Licensed Under Floyd Rose Patents." on the tail which was inner-facing.
+The block has three circles pressed into one side of it from the die clamps, just like the SLT-101.
 Nowhere on the unit does it say where it is made, or by whom.
 Ibanez used this tremolo until 2010.
 Left hand Part Numbers were 2CD1L101B (black) and 2CD1L101C (chrome.)
+Earlier versions would have been from the Korean OEM pool.
+The block style of later versions indicates that they were from the Chinese OEM pool.

 The ILT1 was used on entry-level Ibanez guitars from 2001-2010, including the 2001-2002 left-handed S370L, and the 2000-2002 left-handed RG270L.